Example Primary IDSR

 Type of resourced provision: No resourced provision

-pupils with SEND who are also FSM and/or CLA: 5
+Number of pupils with SEN who are also FSM6

 ---|---|---|---|---|---|---|---|---|